Protect your organization against ransomware

 - Install preventive controls — Firewalls, endpoint security

-- Maintain comprehensive logs and audit trails — Log all suspicious activity
+- Maintain comprehensive logs and audit trails — Implement a security log management infrastructure

-- Evaluate cyber liability insurance — Protection against losses due to fraud
+- Evaluate cyber liability insurance — Protection against major losses

 Ransomware attacks should be reported to the proper authorities.
 In most cases, authorities will strongly suggest not paying a ransom in response to an attack.
 There is, after all, no guarantee that paying a ransom will result in the recovery of the data in question.
 It goes without saying, preventing a malware attack will always be preferable to the alternative of having to deal with the consequences of having your data held hostage by cybercriminals.